Takashiidobe/notes/src/books/game-programming-patterns/dirty-flag.md

 ## An unoptimized traversal

-Let\'s start off with a basic traversal for rendering the scene graph
+Let's start off with a basic traversal for rendering the scene graph

 ```cpp
 void GraphNode::render(Transform parentWorld) {